Entrepreneurship is a tricky business. It is a journey filled with rewards, failures, and uncertainties alike.

 Even if you are a physical product or service-based business, your presence on the internet is critical to your business growth.

 You can appreciate the power of the internet in Naval’s following statement.

 “You can go on the internet, and you can find your audience.
 And you can build a business, and create a product, and build wealth, and make people happy just uniquely expressing yourself through the internet.”

-Businesses tend to utilize the internet primarily to find and convert customers, along with using tools to run the business efficiently.
+Businesses tend to use the internet primarily to find and convert customers, along with using tools to run the business efficiently.

 However, the internet is a much bigger playground that you must explore to find unique ways to expand your business.

 From building products to making yourself and others happy – everything is possible through the internet.
 You can not only find new avenues for revenue but also create much more value for society through your business using the internet.